br-automation-com/mappView-User/README.md

 <a name="Revision-History"></a>
 ## Revision History

-Version 0.8
+Version 2.0
+- Update to mapp 5.17
+- Update to AS 4.10
-- Update user managment to version 0.8
+- Update HMI to use new user widgets
-- Added support for RFID reader 5E9030
+- Added mappUserX support